 - The rules will be enforced at the discretion of the referees, officials, and local law enforcement authorities.

 - The organizing Committee is a union that consists of few communities and associations.
-The organizers of this competition are Times Group & All India Council for Robotics & Automation (AICRA).
+The organizers of this competition are All India Council For Robotics & Automation (AICRA).

 - All decisions about scoring, game play and timing are made by the juries.
 Teams should completely respect their vote and decisions.
 Members of the jury will be from different fields of the robotic science.